How to Recognize and Live with Parkinson’s

 It can take months to get a first appointment with a Parkinson’s specialist after a diagnosis by a primary care doctor, so be certain to schedule an appointment as soon as possible.
 It also is really important to look at Parkinson’s beyond the medical aspect.
 How does it affect other areas of your life?
 A typical doctor’s appointment lasts 7 – 15 minutes.
 Imagine getting a life-changing diagnosis in 7 – 15 minutes.
 Begin to research local and national resources for the education and support you will need.

 What are the biggest challenges family members face?

 Caregivers are often the unsung heroes who eventually carry the burden of this disease.
 Initially, in the typical progression of Parkinson’s, the symptoms can be managed independently for the first few years.
 As it progresses, the disease can take a toll on care partners.
 It’s crucial that regular, ongoing respite care is in place to allow care partners a break to tend to their own health and wellbeing.

 If someone with Parkinson’s resists respite care, how can this hurdle be overcome?

 One great tip is to look for a way to initially bring in a caregiver for an alternate purpose.
 For instance, if the person with Parkinson’s struggles to walk the dog, bring someone in strictly to help with regular dog walks.
 Or, hire a caregiver to help with meals, laundry, or housework at first.
 As the person becomes comfortable with having the caregiver in the home, and as care needs increase, it’s easier to transition to additional care services.

 For more helpful resources related to Parkinson’s disease, give us a call at (941) 929-1966.
-Our home care experts in Sarasota and the surrounding areas are here to help.
+Learn how we can help your family with an in home health aide in Venice, FL or the surrounding areas.